cit1zen/workers-and-resources-community-tech-tree/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

-A community tech tree replaces the Workers & Resources vanilla tech tree with one that is bigger, better, and managed by the modders community.
+The Community Tech Tree replaces the default vanilla tech tree with one that is more expansive and comprehensive, and developed by the WRSR modding community.
-The tree allows modders and content creators to lock their buildings behind research in a scalable and synchronized way.
+The tree allows modders and content creators to lock their structures behind research in a scalable and synchronized way.

-The tree also adds more realistic and challenging research gameplay for players.
-The tech tree adds new research to all three kinds of universities (technical, medical, political).
-That increases their importance and adds a need to build all types of universities.
+The tree also adds more realistic and challenging gameplay, by expanding the contribution of universities to your republic’s development.
+The tech tree adds new research to all three university types (Technical, Medical, Political).

 ![Community tech tree flowchart][1]

 ## Installation

 Because the game does not support custom script modes or custom tech trees, some manual setup is required.
-Thanks to this setup, small batch script will run before your game launches.
-The script will copy the CTT tech tree to your game directory and will update the tech tree when the CTT recieves updates.
+Because of this, a small batch script will run before your game launched.
+The script will copy the tech tree to your game directory, and keep it up-to-date.
-If you don't want or need automatic updates, follow the [guide][2] in the main repository.
+If you don’t want, or don’t need, automatic updates, follow the guide in the main github repository.

 ### Steam (auto-update) installation

-If your game is stored somewhere else than `C:`, go to your work

 1. Subscribe to [CTT workshop item][8] and let it download to your PC.
 2. Go to the game page in your Steam library.